Chadtech/return/readme.md

 ## Explanation

-In Elm, our update functions return a tuple contain our `Model` and whatever side effects we want to occur outside the Elm run-time.
+In Elm, our update functions return a tuple containing our `Model` and whatever side effects we want to occur outside the Elm run-time.
 ```elm
 ( Model, Cmd Msg )
 ```